 - How health reimbursement arrangements (HRAs) can help lower your out-of-pocket costs.

-Individual health insurance is a health plan that consumers buy on their own without the aid of their employer.
-It doesn’t include some federal health programs, such as Medicaid.
-Despite what its name suggests, individual health insurance includes single coverage and family plans.
+Individual health insurance is a health plan that consumers buy on their own.
+This differs from employer-sponsored plans, like traditional group coverage, which employers offer to their employees.
+It doesn’t include some federal health programs that individuals can enroll in, such as Medicaid.
+Despite its name, individual health insurance includes single coverage and family plans.

 People who are shopping for an individual plan can buy one on a public or private health exchange.